TypecastException/AspNetIdentity2GroupPermissions/README.md

 * [ASP.NET Identity 2.0: Customizing Users and Roles](http://typecastexception.com/post/2014/06/22/ASPNET-Identity-20-Customizing-Users-and-Roles.aspx)

+The code in this repo is for a project where the Identity models use string keys.
+However, there is a lot of good information here about how things work under the hood with the generic types:

 * [ASP.NET Identity 2.0 Extending Identity Models and Using Integer Keys Instead of Strings](http://typecastexception.com/post/2014/07/13/ASPNET-Identity-20-Extending-Identity-Models-and-Using-Integer-Keys-Instead-of-Strings.aspx)